Syrian Communist Party (Political Bureau)

 - A left-wing line in which we meet with the left-wing Arabism, Kurdish and Marxist forces on a national democratic line.

-- Marxist leftist line in which we seek to unite the Marxists in one movement with a central political leadership, keeping their own organizations, as way to unite in one party.
+- Marxist leftist line in which we seek to unite the Marxists in one movement with a central political leadership, keeping their own organisations, as way to unite in one party.

 The current world situation is shaped by the disintegration and the fall of the Soviet Union, and USA’s transition into a single pole in the world.

-And what we see from the emergence of influence of Russia and other major powers in some regions of the world, including Syria, is an attempt to get out of their vulnerability and to challenge the single pole power.
-Even the Brix is indicating to its failure.
+And what we see from the emergence of influence of Russia and other major powers in some regions of the world, including Syria, is awakening and an attempt to get out of their vulnerability and to challenge the single pole power, and the BRICS’s attempt back in 2009 was the greatest attempt to challenge unipolarity in the search for a multipolar world, but all indications are that the BRICS is destined to failure.

 Obama and later Trump sees in China the real threat to USA, especially in economy.
 China’s ranking is the second in the ranking of the world economy after USA.
 While the later is trying to get closer to Russia, India and Japan to encircle China.